Handbook Embedding Demonstration Page

 Embedding Performance Indicators or Other Views Using YML Files

-Here is a video demonstrating the entire process of embedding PI’s using yml files- public or internal views.
+Here is a video demonstrating the entire process of embedding PI’s using yml files for internal views.
 Passcode: 6yz?njYI

 There are a few extra steps to embed any views using a yml file, because you do not add the shortcodes right into the handbook page where the actual view shows up.
 Here is the process.